nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 * Adds or subtracts the points of the customer at the specified `CINDEX` by `POINTS`.
-* If the points subtracted is greater than what the user has, the command will not be executed.
+* If the points subtracted is greater than what the customer has, the command will not be executed.
 * If the points added will result in points or cumulative points being greater than 999999,
 the command will not be executed.